This article may contain affiliate links. Read my ABOUT page for more disclosure information.

 I usually never let a long-weekend go to waste – it’s an opportunity for a short break without using up any precious annual leave.
 I hadn’t planned anything for the 2017 spring bank holiday (memorial weekend in the USA) because we had lots of other holidays booked for the year.
 In my heart I knew I’d get itchy feet sitting around for the long weekend, but my budget told me to stay put!
 This lead to a last minute weekend in Aberdeenshire.

 On Saturday night we decided to look for last minute deals to any Scottish location within 3 hours from Edinburgh so we could spend Sunday and Monday away on an impromptu road-trip.
 We decided on the coastline north of Aberdeen, as we’d not been that far up the east coast before.
-Our first stop was to the gorgeous little harbour town of Stonehaven for lunch at the Marine Hotel & Restaurant.
+Our first stop was to the gorgeous little harbour town of Stonehaven for lunch at the Marine Hotel and Restaurant.
 The very sheltered harbour, with boats bobbing in the water, children playing on the beach, and pubs dishing out fish and chips and cider on this warm day, was like a picture postcard!

 After lunch we headed north through Aberdeen and beyond.
 For us, it’s all about finding pet-friendly accommodation so that #Moosethetravellingdog can come with us – and luckily we found a hotel in Balmedie that fit the bill!
 The White Horse Inn is just off the A90 and only 10 minutes from the wild Balmedie beach.
 The rooms are simple, but roomy and comfortable.
 I’m not the type who needs posh hotel rooms, especially not while travelling with a dog, but I truly appreciate the little things – like decent biscuits on the tea tray; and quality toiletries – and this hotel had both.